MichaelYock/browserActigramExt/PRIVACY.md

 Your activity data is used solely to:

-1. Display your activity patterns in the actigram chart
+1. Display your activity patterns in the actogram chart
 2. Calculate statistics about your browser usage
 3. Provide insights into your potential sleep/wake cycles